 The ACT is a standardized test that measures college readiness.
 An enhanced version of the ACT has been developed and administered since the 1989 academic year.
 This enhanced version does represent an adjusted grading scale.
 If an applicant took the ACT prior to 1989, his/her score must be adjusted to meet the new enhanced version scores.
 Consult the Office of Admissions for the correct conversion.
-ACT is not required for admission to Rhodes; however sub-scores may be used to meet established course prerequisites.
-Note: Incoming students seeking a degree in Nursing are required to take the American College Test (ACT).
+ACT is not required for admission to Rhodes; however, sub-scores may be used to meet established course prerequisites.